mothers2mothers: Helping mothers save babies

 How it works

 - Recruit and employ exemplary HIV+ mothers to serve as “Mentor Mothers”

-- Train Mentor Mothers best practices for preventing the transmission of HIV from mother to child
+- Train Mentor Mothers in the best practices and interventions for preventing the transmission of HIV from mother to child

-- Mentor Mothers work side-by-side with doctors and nurses to ensure that patients understand and adhere to prescribed interventions
+- In group and 1:1 sessions Mentor Mothers work side-by-side with doctors and nurses to ensure that patients understand and adhere to prescribed interventions

 How it will go to scale